-The day of their originally scheduled bout, Shamrock suffered a cut over his left eye and withdrew.
-There was controversy surrounding this since Shamrock was upset when he learned how much more Slice was being paid than him and asked for an increase in salary, which was denied.
+The day of their initially scheduled bout, Shamrock suffered a cut over his left eye and withdrew.
+There was controversy surrounding this since Shamrock was upset when he learned how much more Slice was being paid and asked for an increase in salary, which was denied.

 You never know what you’re going to get when you enter the Lion’s Den with Ken Shamrock.
-He hasn’t fought since 2010, lost seven of his last nine fights, and whispers of worked fights were brought up due to the ease of his losses.
+He hasn’t fought since 2010 and lost seven of his last nine fights.
+Whispers of worked fights were brought up due to the ease of his losses.
 Shamrock also tested positive for steroids following a 2009 bout and has backed out of more fights due to injury than perhaps any name fighter.
-Some have also openly speculated that Ken purposely cut himself in protest for the discrepancy in pay during the Elite XC event.
+Some have speculated that Ken purposely cut himself in protest for the pay discrepancy during the Elite XC event.

-Kimbo Slice has amassed a highly suspicious 7-0 professional boxing record since leaving MMA after losing to Matt Mitrione in May of 2008.
+Kimbo Slice has amassed a highly suspicious 7-0 professional boxing record since leaving MMA in May of 2008.
 The UFC has been known to protect fighters with financial cache.
 However, they could not do so with Slice because his skills were so deficient that they had to release him.
-He’s also been granted preferential treatment by promoters, such as being allowed to have his entourage present during season 10 of The Ultimate Fighter while the other fighters couldn’t even call their families.
+He’s also been granted preferential treatment by promoters, such as having his entourage present during season 10 of The Ultimate Fighter while the other fighters couldn’t even call their families.

 I remember how excited people were for their previously scheduled fight.
 Friends of mine who didn’t watch MMA were having get-togethers to see the mayhem unfold.
 Once the broadcasters publicized Shamrock’s absence, the excitement left the room like an untied helium-filled balloon.

 In a perfect world, we would say no in unison to such a hollow prize fight.
-The reality is that we will always say yes because big names will always draw big ratings regardless of combative merit.
+The reality is that we will always say yes because big names always draw big ratings, regardless of combative merit.
 You got to love the circus that is MMA.